 It's always a huge buzz for us when we discover a pro athlete at the top of their sport has done their research, found out what we do here at Precision Hydration and bought into it.

 Jan Bakelants won the Yellow Jersey during the 2013 Tour de France, then held it for two stages.
 He's also won the Tour de l'Avenir.
-He's racing for French team AG2R La Mondiale these days and we caught up with him recently to get a bit of insight into life on the pro tour circuit and to find out why he sought us out and what impact his new hydration strategy has had on his performance and his confidence...
+We caught up with him recently to get a bit of insight into life on the pro tour circuit and to find out why he sought us out and what impact his new hydration strategy has had on his performance and his confidence...

 Jan, can you tell us a bit about how you got into cycling?